 GIERING METAL FINISHING POWDER COATING CAPABILITIES

-– Giering Metal Finishing can accommodate one to millions of parts for powder coating
+- Diverse equipment enables Giering Metal Finishing to powder coat one to millions of parts per order.

 Powder coating is an advanced method of applying a decorative and protective finish to a wide range of materials and products that are used by both industries and consumers.
 The powder used for the process is a mixture of finely ground particles of pigment and resin, which is sprayed onto a surface to be coated.

 The general concept of powder coating is to cover the metal part with this pulverized plastic and then heat it briefly in an oven so that the powder melts and flows around it, forming a solid protective layer over the part.
 Electrostatic spray is the most common and versatile application method for powder coating.
 Powder is conveyed through a delivery hose and spray gun by clean, dry, oil-free air.
 The powder is electrically charged by the spray gun’s electrode and, when directed at a conductive, grounded surface, is deposited and held to that surface by a static charge.
 The coating is fused into a smooth coating in a convectional curing oven.
 The result is a uniform, durable, high-quality, and attractive finish.
 Powder coating is the fastest-growing finishing technology in North America, representing over 25% of all industrial finishing applications.